atick-faisal/label-studio/docs/source/guide/storage.md

 You can also use Workload Identity Federation (WIF) pools with Google Cloud Storage.

 Unlike with application credentials, WIF allows you to use temporary credentials.
-Each time you make a request to GCS, Label Studio connects to your identity pool to request temporary credentials.
+Each time you make a request to GCS, Annotation Hub connects to your identity pool to request temporary credentials.

 For more information about WIF, see [Google Cloud - Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation).